exanubes/ecs-fargate-deployment/README.md

 ## Commands:

-Run the following commands for building, deploying and destroying the stacks
+Run the following commands inside `infrastructure` directory for building, deploying and destroying the stacks

 ```
 npm run build